saRvaGnyA/SofToken/README.md

 - User can give his own rating to the software.
 - Live Price of the NFT is determined by the Ratings it gets.
     - The rating is passed through Aggregator function which calculates the price of the NFT off the chain.
 (No gas consumed)
 - User can subscribe to the NFT software.
+After subscription, user can download ZIP files for the software.
 - Once subscribed user can :-
     - chat with the owner of the NFT software.
     - Group chat with other subscribers to the same NFT software.